HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 ## How to cite

-If the Ologo Designer Toolsuite is useful for your research, consider citing the package:
+If the Oligo Designer Toolsuite is useful for your research, consider citing the package:

 ```
 @software{lisa_sousa_2023_7823048,